oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

    whether a credential contains all required claims and whether the claims are selectively disclosable.
- * Wallets can use the metadata to display the credential in a way that is consistent with the Issuer's intent.
+ * Wallets can use the metadata to display the credential in a way that is consistent with the intent of the provider of the Type Metadata.

 Type Metadata can be retrieved as described in (#retrieving-type-metadata).